moszkva44/2048/README.md

 - Stable tiles that act like obstacles making the game more difficult

+- Undo move

+- Keeps the ongoing game's state so you can continue the game later

 - Mobile and desktop compatibility

 - Ads free